oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 ### Example B9: Illicit Access to Administration Capabilities Through Consent Request Overload (Backchannel-Transferred Session Pattern) {#example-b9}
 This exploit applies to the use case described in {{example-a9}}.

-An attacker attempts to access an adminstration portal repeatedly, generating a stream of authorization requests to the network administrator.
+An attacker attempts to access an administration portal repeatedly, generating a stream of authorization requests to the network administrator.
 The attempts are timed to occur while the administrator is asleep.
 The administrator is woken by the incoming requests on their phone, and, in an attempt to stop the notifications, they accidentally approve access and the attacker gains access to the portal.

 ### Out of Scope
 In all of the attack scenarios listed above, a user is misled or exploited.
 For other attacks, where the user is willingly colluding with the attacker, the threat model, security implications and potential mitigations are very different.
 For example, a cooperating user can bypass software mitigations on their device, share access to hardware tokens with the attacker, and install additional devices to forward radio signals to circumvent proximity checks.